dougie-r2/BladeGPT/README.md

 ### Notes
 - Number of Batch size should be multiple of 2 with the reason of the way GPU works
+- zero_grad, backward, step
+- Don't forget the weight sharing
+- According to Xavier initialization, when we initiate weights, std should be (1/sqrt(num_features))
+- If there are residual layers, we have to also account for it by scaling the factor(1/sqrt(num_residual layer)) in weight init

 ### History
 - 2024/06/14